microsoft/qsharp/katas/content/single_qubit_measurements/index.md

 ## Measurements as Projection Operations

-Just as qubits are represented by vectors and quantum gates are represented by matrices, quantum measurements are represented by orthogonal projection operators.
-An orthogonal projection operator is a matrix $P$ which satisfies the following property:
+Just as qubits are represented by vectors and quantum gates are represented by matrices, quantum measurements are represented by _orthogonal projection operators_.
+An orthogonal projection operator (sometimes referred to as _projector_) is a matrix $P$ which satisfies the following property:
 $$
 P^2 = P^\dagger = P.
 $$